kevinding0218/InterviewDocuments/Q and A/2022 Go/Data Structure/HashMap.md

 ### HashMap vs HashTable
 #### Thread Safe
 - HashMap is not thread safe while HashTable is thread safe
-	- In order to make HashTable thread safe, it uses a lock for entire linkedlist in bucket node while it may create block when multiple threads trying to acess same buckcet, therefore the performance of HashTable is worse than HashMap
+	- In order to make HashTable thread safe, it uses `synchlock for entire linkedlist in bucket node while it may create block when multiple threads trying to acess same buckcet, therefore the performance of HashTable is worse than HashMap
 #### Null Key
 - HashMap allows at most one Key as null, also allows value to be null while HashTable doesn't allow
 #### Initial Capacity and Resize